pgEdge/cli/cli/README.md

-create-node        # Name this spock node create-repset      # Define a replication set create-sub         # Create a subscription add-table-repset   # Add table[s] to a replication set add-repset-sub     # Add replication set to a subscription show-sub-status    # Display the status of the subcription show-sub-table     # Display subscription table(s) wait-for-sub-sync  # Pause until subscription is synched
+create-node        # Name this spock node create-repset      # Define a replication set create-sub         # Create a subscription repset-add-table   # Add table to a replication set sub-add-repset     # Add replication set to a subscription show-sub-status    # Display the status of the subcription show-sub-table     # Display subscription table(s) wait-for-sub-sync  # Pause until subscription is synched